 For young adults, the program provides pathways to opportunity and success that will lead to lifelong employment.
 For employers, it will increase access to quality talent for in-demand positions and improve staff retention year after year.

-To execute this work, the Foundation has partnered with Grads of Life, the leading national nonprofit specializing in helping employers build talent pipelines for Opportunity Youth.
-In 2020, the Foundation will be distributing $750,000 to community-based organizations in the following markets of focus:
+To execute this work, the Foundation partnered with Grads of Life, the leading national nonprofit specializing in helping employers build talent pipelines for Opportunity Youth.
+The AHLA Foundation distributed grants to community-based organizations in the following markets of focus:

 - Los Angeles